Reyvow is a new drug that the FDA has recently approved for the treatment of migraine headaches. The generic name of Reyvow is Lasmiditan.

 The drug has not been studied in nursing mothers.
 Its effects on the breastfed child, while the mother is taking Lasmiditan, are not clear.
 It is recommended to discontinue treatment or breastfeeding depending on who benefits the most.

-Since alternate medicines are available, generally the child is continued breastfeeding while the mother switches to another breastfeeding-safe medicine.
+Since alternate medicines are available, generally the child continues breastfeeding while the mother switches to another breastfeeding-safe medicine.

 Reyvow Use in Patients with Liver and Kidney Diseases: